Beverly Wettenstein (b. - 2019)

 EDITORS NOTE: Beverly Wettenstein passed away on April 5, 2019.
 She was a force for women and we were proud she was part of our WMC community and a member of WMC SheSource.

-A New York City-based journalist, national public speaker, media critic and women’s historian, Beverly Wettenstein monitors daily the news coverage of women – or lack thereof She is the founder of the first annual “2006 Women and Major Magazines Cover Stories Monitor” in which she reviewed every issue of Business Week, Forbes, Fortune, Newsweek and Time in 2006.
+A New York City-based journalist, national public speaker, media critic and women’s historian, Beverly Wettenstein monitored daily the news coverage of women – or lack thereof.
+She was the founder of the first annual “2006 Women and Major Magazines Cover Stories Monitor” in which she reviewed every issue of Business Week, Forbes, Fortune, Newsweek and Time in 2006.

-She is also the founder of the “Women in History and Making History Today – 365-Days-A-Year Database.”
-The message in her writing and speeches is “Celebrate Women Every Day!”
-She is the author of “A WOMAN’S BOOK OF DAYS,” the daily chronicle of “Female Firsts,” Fun Facts, and hundreds of popular and unknown women’s achievements .
+She was also the founder of the “Women in History and Making History Today – 365-Days-A-Year Database.”
+The message in her writing and speeches was “Celebrate Women Every Day!”
+She was the author of “A WOMAN’S BOOK OF DAYS,” the daily chronicle of “Female Firsts,” Fun Facts, and hundreds of popular and unknown women’s achievements .

 A keen observer of pop culture, Wettenstein also created the “Celebrity Weddings and Love Stories – 365-Days-A-Year Database.”

-She has been honored for her service to women.
+She was honored for her service to women.
 As a volunteer, she conceived and developed the NYC bus route sign program and spearheaded the NY York Race for the Cure.
 Wettenstein donated her Glamour Award to invite students to the Matrix Awards.
-Currently, she is establishing libraries for girls in housing projects and community centers.
-The NYC pilot project will begin in five sites, with a national rollout.
+She also established libraries for girls in housing projects and community centers.

 Wettenstein earned her B.S. in Journalism at Temple University School of Business Administration.